MaterializeInc/materialize/doc/developer/design/20230720_single_statement_explitic_transaction.md

 We will add a new transaction operation mode called `SingleStatement`.
 Currently those modes are `Peeks`, `Writes`, and `Subscribe`.
 `SingleStatement` will record the statement, then generate and return to the user an `ExecuteResponse` that assummes success.
-This mode can only be entered in explicit transactions (must start with `BEGIN`).
+The `SingleStatement` operation can only be entered in explicit transactions (must start with `BEGIN`).
+On `COMMIT`, the coordinator clears the current transaction, fetching and processing its inner operation (this already occurs before this document).
-If the next statement is `COMMIT`, the coordinator sets the session's transaction status to `InTransactionImplicit`, which is a status that can execute any statement, then executes the statement.
+If the inner operation is `SingleStatement`, the transaction status is set to `Started` (a status that can execute any statement), the recorded statement is executed, and an implicit `COMMIT` is executed.
-If any other statement beside `COMMIT` or `ROLLBACK` is executed after the first, the transaction fails.
+The implicit `COMMIT` puts the transaction into the same final state (`Default`) as the explicit `COMMIT`.

 ### Session Transaction State Machine